Transport in Sydney in the 2010s: Other road proposals

-The Western Harbour Tunnel & Beaches Link is a planned north-south motorway between Frenchs Forest in the Northern Beaches and the WestConnex motorway at Rozelle in the Inner West.
+The Western Harbour Tunnel and Beaches Link was a planned north-south motorway between Frenchs Forest in the Northern Beaches and the WestConnex motorway at Rozelle in the Inner West.
 The four-lane motorway is planned to be 14 km long.
 The Sydney Harbour Bridge and Sydney Harbour Tunnel corridor currently carry 80 percent of all vehicles crossing Sydney Harbour and the Parramatta River.
 The new tunnel would reduce pressure on the existing infrastructure by providing another harbour crossing.
 The New South Wales Government pledged $77 million in funding to evaluate the design and construction feasibility of the project.

 In 2014, federal government and the New South Wales state government jointly funded the Western Sydney Infrastructure Plan (WSIP), a road investment program consisting of key road upgrade projects in Western Sydney.
 Included in the plan is the Western Sydney Airport Motorway, a planned east-west motorway along the current alignment of Elizabeth Drive between the Westlink M7 Motorway and The Northern Road.
 The four-lane motorway is planned to be 14 km long and to be built at a cost of $1.25 billion.
 It is aimed at providing direct access from the Westlink M7 to the new Western Sydney Airport at Badgerys Creek.
-The NSW Government announced $6 million for planning the Western Sydney Airport Motorway as part of the 2014-2015 State Budget.
+The NSW Government announced $6 million for planning the Western Sydney Airport Motorway as part of the 2014–2015 State Budget.
 Other WSIP projects include the upgrade, road widening, and partial realignment of The Northern Road between South Penrith and Narellan.

 A northern extension the Princes Motorway (F6) is being considered.
 The motorway links Sydney and Wollongong and currently ends in Sydney's southern suburbs.
 As part of modifications made during the planning stage of the WestConnex project, stub tunnels will be added to the M8 tunnel to allow for an extension connection to it by the F6 extension.
 In June 2016 Roads & Maritime Services commenced geotechnical analysis to determine underground rock and soil conditions on the former F6 corridor from Waterfall to the Sydney Orbital Network at Rockdale with a view into developing a possible link between the Princes Motorway and the Orbital Network.
 In 2017, it was revealed that the state government had reviewed a 3.6 billion dollar train tunnel between Thirroul and Waterfall on the South Coast Line that could reduce travel time between Sydney and Wollongong by 22 minutes, but the government favoured improving and extending the motorway instead.
 Later in 2017, a state government leak showed the extent of the route.
 Works would include tunnels to the northern side of the Captain Cook Bridge and a bridge duplication allowing for motorway traffic to use the existing bridge and local traffic to keep access.
 To the south of the bridge, a surface motorway would run through current parks and reserves which had been left for the original route, then run along the route of the current Princes Highway with tunnels bypassing the suburbs of Heathcote and Waterfall before joining the existing freeway.